 - Where allowed in advance by the RWA, plastic service pipes 1 inch through 2-inches in diameter shall be polyethylene pressure tubing, Pressure Class 200 p.s.i, SDR 9, CTS.
 It should conform to the latest revision of AWWA Standard C901 and should be marked with the size, material and pressure class.
 Trace wire made of Copper 18 gauge is required for all plastic service lines.
-Trace wire must be wrapped around the polyethylene tubing and be clamped to copper tubing exiting meter vault and entering building. - Service pipes 4-inches in diameter or larger should be of ductile iron cement lined minimum Class 52 or a class with a wall thickness suitable for pressures and loads encountered.
+Trace wire must be wrapped around the polyethylene tubing andbe clamped to copper tubing exiting meter vault and entering building.
+Cross-linked polyethylene (PEX) piping is not acceptable for underground installation. - Service pipes 4-inches in diameter or larger should be of ductile iron cement lined minimum Class 52 or a class with a wall thickness suitable for pressures and loads encountered.
 Ductile iron pipe should conform to the latest revision of AWWA Standard C151.
-Ductile iron pipe should be furnished with a double cement-mortar lining.
+Ductile iron pipe should be furnished with a double cementmortar lining.
 The lining should conform to the latest revision of AWWA Standard C104. - 2.
-Fittings - Fittings for underground copper service pipe should be flared or Iron Pipe Size (I.P.S.) thread connections only, and conform to the latest revision of AWWA Standard C800. - Fittings for underground polyethylene tubing should be of the mechanical type with stainless steel inserts, conforming to the latest revision of AWWA Standard C901. - Fittings for service pipes 4 inches and larger should be restrained mechanical joint, or push-on joint only.
+Fittings - Fittings for underground copper service pipe shall be flared, iron service size (I.P.S.) thread or compression fittings that conform to the latest revision of AWWA Standard C800. - Fittings for underground polyethylene tubing should be of the mechanical type with stainless steel inserts, conforming to the latest revision of AWWA Standard C901. - Fittings for service pipes 4 inches and larger should be restrained mechanical joint, or push-on joint only.
 Flanged fittings should not be used underground.
 All fittings should be made of double cement mortar lined ductile iron and should conform to the latest revision of AWWA Standard C110. - 3.
 Valves